feimaomiao/PWDS/README.md

 # PWDS #
 - - - -
 ## What is PWDS ##
-* PWDS is a local, command line encrypted password storage system with different actions and prefernces avaliable
+* PWDS is a local, light weight command line encrypted password storage system with different actions and preferences avaliable
 * The entire program started with a little summer project and I never thought it would develop into a large-scale project :smiling_imp:
 * The whole program is built on python3
 - - - -